psy0rz/zfs_autobackup/README.md

 This usually means you've created a new snapshot on the target side during a backup.
  * Solution 1: Restart zfs_autobackup and make sure you dont use --resume.
 If you did use --resume, be sure to "abort" the recveive on the target side with zfs recv -A.
  * Solution 2: Destroy the newly created snapshot and restart zfs_autobackup.

+`internal error: Invalid argument`

+In some cases (Linux -> FreeBSD) this means certain properties are not fully supported on the target system.

+Try using something like: --filter-properties xattr

 Restore example